The Culturally Responsive Intersectional Stigma Prevention Intervention

 WHY IS STIGMA PREVENTION IMPORTANT?

-Interventions to increase the use of biomedical prevention and treatment are imperative, but will only occur if health settings and providers are culturally responsive to Black MSM needs.
+Increasing the use of biomedical prevention and treatment tools is imperative to curbing the epidemic among Black MSM, but will only occur if health settings and providers are culturally responsive to Black MSM needs.

 The healthcare environment is key to either facilitating – or impeding – Black MSM engaging with testing, PrEP, or HIV treatment.